galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 >    ```
 >    {% endraw %}
 >
-> 4. Run the playbook: `ansible-playbook galaxy.yml`.
+> 4. Run the playbook.
 At the very end, you should see output like the following indicating that Galaxy has been restarted:
 >
 >    > > ### {% icon code-in %} Input: Bash
 >    > > ```
 >    > > ansible-playbook galaxy.yml
 >    > > ```
 >    > {: .code-in}
->
 >    > > ### {% icon code-in %} Output
 >    > > ```
 >    > > ...